GSA/cto-website/_guides/software-request-guide.md

 ### Introduction

 Occasionally you may need to use software that is not already available to you.
-We've created this resource to guide you in the process of requesting software at GSA.
+We've created this resource to guide you in the process of requesting software at GSA.<br>
 <br>Follow these simple steps below and view our interactive [process map]({{ site.baseurl }}/assets/img/guides/software-request-guide-process-map.svg){:target="_blank"} to get started.

 ### Research
-Once you have identified a need, discuss with your supervisor and colleagues to get more information about what tool may be best to use.
-Be sure check if the software you want is available in the [GSA EA Analytics & Reporting](https://ea.gsa.gov/#!/itstandards) (GEAR) IT Standards list.
-Note: The GEAR site is only available within the GSA network.
-Once you have identified the software you would like, you will need to take some time to gather all the information needed to request it.
+Once you have identified a software need, discuss this with your supervisor and colleagues to get more information about what tool may be best to use.
+Be sure to check if the software you want is listed on the [GSA EA Analytics & Reporting](https://ea.gsa.gov/#!/itstandards) (GEAR) IT Standards list.
+Note: The GEAR site is only available within the GSA network.<br><br> Once you have identified the software you would like, you will need to take some time to gather all the information needed to request it.
 <br>
 <br>
 Resources: [GEAR](https://ea.gsa.gov/#!/itstandards)

 ### Gather
-You will need several pieces of information when completing a software request.
-Things like purpose, cost, and download link among others.
+You will need several pieces of information, like software purpose, cost, and a download link, to complete a software request.
 Follow [this checklist](https://docs.google.com/a/gsa.gov/spreadsheets/d/1zIyZGdmEuWUeuko7yEaupETz2YGJQpOumHwiUntul64/edit?usp=sharing){:target="_blank"} to be sure you've gathered all the info you will need.
 <br>
 <br>
 Resources: Software product checklist - ([Google Sheet](https://docs.google.com/a/gsa.gov/spreadsheets/d/1zIyZGdmEuWUeuko7yEaupETz2YGJQpOumHwiUntul64/edit?usp=sharing), [.pdf]({{ site.baseurl }}/assets/downloads/software-request-checklist.pdf))

 ### Request
-Once you have gathered the info you will need on the software, it's time to put in your request.
-A quick way to do this is to select the Submitting a Service Catalog, [Request for Software](https://gsa.service-now.com/GSA_Self-Service/software.do) option in ServiceNow.
+Once you have gathered the info, it's time to put in your request.
+To do this, select the Submitting a Service Catalog, [Request for Software](https://gsa.service-now.com/GSA_Self-Service/software.do) option in ServiceNow.
 <br>
 <br>
 Resources: [ServiceNow](https://gsa.service-now.com/GSA_Self-Service/software.do)